 Challenge coins can feature several colors, adding great detail to your design.
 But, it shouldn't be used to fill in large areas of your coin.
 The right base will have a significant impact on the rest of your design, so choose wisely.
 The plating itself is great as a base color, adding visual depth to the entire design.

 One common mistake to avoid is not checking and double-checking your proof.
 We make an effort to check all of our work before it goes to our customers.
 However, small details and words can slip through.
 Ensure that your text is spelled correctly and is free of grammatical errors.
 Pay close attention to the proof of your coin and especially names, acronyms, and any words in a language other than English.

 While spelling and grammar are important, be sure to check all of your content and the colors to make sure your design turns out how you envisioned it.
 We offer free art and revisions, further guaranteeing that your challenge coins will arrive just as you designed them.

 Make sure the design is legible as well.
 Challenge coins should not be overly detailed.
 Be sure that text, imagery, and other details can be easily read.
 Integrate details that work well together, getting the point across without being too busy.
 Even in the absence of text, a simple image can be much more striking.
 Remember, the size of your coin will play a large role in how much you can include on your coin.

-Here at ChallengeCoins4Less.com, we know what well-designed coins look like.
-As we mentioned earlier, we have over fifteen years of experience and an incredible team of graphic artists.
+At ChallengeCoins4Less.com, we know what well-designed coins look like.
+As we mentioned earlier, we have nearly 20 years of experience and an incredible team of graphic artists.
 We can take any design and turn it into a striking challenge coin.
 Are you ready to get started with your order?
 Simply fill out our free quote form or email us.
 We’d be honored to work with you.